clouddatastack/clouddatastack.com/src/stack/02_streaming/02_01_schema_infrastructure.rst

 2.1.
 Streaming Infrastructure
 =============================

 Real-time data pipelines rely on robust streaming infrastructure.
-This page outlines the building blocks of a modern streaming system, including schema design, stream architecture, emitters and sinks, and integration using Kafka Connect.
+This page outlines the building blocks of a modern streaming system, including stream design, schema management, event producers and consumers, and integration with Kafka Connect.

 Overview
 --------